 Trey Ragsdale serves as vice-chair for the Gwinnett Place CID Board of Directors.
 He manages external relations for Kaiser Permanente in Georgia.
 In this role, Trey is responsible for securing government and community support for Kaiser Permanente’s healthcare initiatives throughout Georgia.
 Prior to his role at Kaiser Permanente, Trey held leadership positions at MARTA, the United States Senate and The White House, King & Spalding law firm and The Coca-Coca Company.

-Trey is also a part of other organizations, including the Atlanta Regional Commission Workforce Development Board, HINRI, Partnership Gwinnett Board, East Metro DeKalb CID, Gwinnett Chamber of Commerce, Athens Chamber of Commerce, Communities in Schools Georgia and People to People International Board of Directors.
+Trey is also a part of other organizations, including the Atlanta Regional Commission Workforce Development Board, HINRI, Partnership Gwinnett Board, Gwinnett Chamber of Commerce, Cherokee Chamber of Commerce, Cherokee Focus, Communities in Schools Georgia, Young Life, Chattahoochee Technical College, Reinhardt University and several more organizations.